How it works

 The Wynd Air Quality Tracker is highly accurate: It’s comparable to much more expensive (and larger) sensors.
 And, many of those large and expensive sensors stop working over time because grime and pollutants throw off their mechanisms.
 To avoid this, we engineered the tracker to remain highly accurate over time through dynamic calibration and an internal design that protects sensitive components from accumulating dust.

-The Tracker has a very high correlation (0.99) with high-end, professional air quality sensors such as the TSI DustTrak (which sells for around $5,000 and is the size of a handheld vacuum cleaner).
-The chart below shows a test we conducted of the Wynd Air Quality Tracker prototype vs. the TSI DustTrak II, and yields a correlation of 0.99 (the highest is 1.00):
+The Tracker has a very high correlation (0.99) with high-end lab-grade, professional air quality sensors.
+The chart below shows a test we conducted of the Wynd Air Quality Tracker prototype vs. a lab-grade sensor, and yields a correlation of 0.99 (the highest is 1.00):

 Although we built Wynd to purify the air in your personal space, we decided to see how well it could clean a small room.
 So we had it tested in a 640-cubic-foot chamber (comparable to an 8x10ft room) by Research Triangle Institute, a leading national research institute and filtration testing laboratory.
 Check out the difference Wynd made: